danielbloy/cca/docs/links.md

 * [CircuitPython](https://circuitpython.org/) which is a fork of [MicroPython](https://micropython.org/) by AdaFruit and aimed as a beginner friendly version.
 See below for more links.
 * [MakeCode Maker](https://maker.makecode.com/) which offers blocks, JavaScript and Python based coding of microcontrollers.
 * [Python micro:bit](https://python.microbit.org/v/3).
-* [PyGame Zero](https://pygame-zero.readthedocs.io/en/stable/index.html) is a framework for creating games without boilerplate.
+* [Pygame Zero](https://pygame-zero.readthedocs.io/en/stable/index.html) is a framework for creating games without boilerplate.
+* [Pygame Zero Helper](https://github.com/QuirkyCort/pgzhelper) is a Python module that provides a range of functions to make it easier to write Pygame Zero games.
+It has a particularly rich set of collision detection helper functions.
 * [GuiZero](https://lawsie.github.io/guizero/) is designed to allow learners to quickly and easily create Graphical User Interfaces for their programs.

 ## CircuitPython